Anakin-bb8/resonus/README.md

 [GPL-3.0-or-later](./LICENSE).
 You can use, study, change and share it, and anything you build on top of it has to stay free under the same terms.

-Releases up to and including v0.5.3 were published under the MIT license.